 E. Perot Bissell, Director, has served as a director of Acadia since April 2013.
 Since 2012, Mr. Bissell has been the Vice Chairman of Maxum Enterprises, LLC.
 From 2006 to 2012, he served as Chief Executive Officer for Maxum Petroleum, Inc., an independent energy logistics company.
 Prior to that, Mr. Bissell was a Partner of Northwest Capital Appreciation, Inc., a merchant banking and private equity firm, and before that, the Co-Managing Partner and Chief Financial Officer of SLP Capital, a specialty finance company.
 Our Board believes that Mr. Bissell is qualified to serve as a director because of, among other things, his extensive corporate finance background and his general business and financial acumen.
 Mr. Bissell currently serves on the board of directors of Maxum Enterprises, LLC and previously served on the board of ASG Security, LLC, Maxum Petroleum, Inc., SLP Capital and SPI Petroleum, LLC, all private companies.
 Mr. Bissell also serves on a number of charitable boards.

-William F Grieco, Director, has served as a director of Acadia since April 2011 and as a director of PHC since February 1997.
+William F. Grieco, Director, has served as a director of Acadia since November 2011 and as a director of PHC since February 1997.
 Since 2008, Mr. Grieco has served as the Managing Director of Arcadia Strategies, LLC, a legal and business consulting organization servicing healthcare, science and technology companies.
 From 2003 to 2008, he served as Senior Vice President and General Counsel of American Science and Engineering, Inc., an x-ray inspection technology company.
 From 2001 to 2002, he served as Senior Vice President and General Counsel of IDX Systems Corporation, a healthcare information technology company.
 Previously, from 1995 to 1999, he was Senior Vice President and General Counsel for Fresenius Medical Care North America, a dialysis service and products company.
 Prior to that, Mr. Grieco was a partner at Choate, Hall & Stewart, a general service law firm.
 Since February 2011, Mr. Grieco has been a member of the board of directors of Echo Therapeutics Inc., a medical device and specialty pharmaceutical company.
 From February 1997 until November 2011, Mr. Grieco served as a member of the board of directors of PHC, Inc.

-William M. Petrie, M.D., Director, is currently Professor of Clinical Psychiatry in the Department of Psychiatry at the Vanderbilt University School of Medicine, where he has served for more than 20 years.
+William M. Petrie, M.D., Director, has served as a director of Acadia since October 2012.
+He is currently Professor of Clinical Psychiatry in the Department of Psychiatry at the Vanderbilt University School of Medicine, where he has served for more than 20 years.
 He is also Director, Vanderbilt Senior Assessment Clinic in the Department of Psychiatry at the Vanderbilt University School of Medicine.
 Previously, Dr. Petrie served as President and Co-Director of Research at Psychiatric Consultants, P.C., a leading psychiatry practice in Nashville, TN and Chairman, Department of Psychiatry, Parthenon Pavilion at Centennial Medical Center.
 With 35 years experience in conducting clinical research trials, Dr. Petrie was the primary investigator for a substantial variety of clinical studies.
 In addition, Dr. Petrie is a noted researcher, who has published dozens of papers in numerous healthcare publications.
 Dr. Petrie served as a director for Psychiatric Solutions, Inc. from September 2004 until November 2010.